-- 1 In order to be admitted to the Postgraduate Certificate in Professional Accounting an applicant must have completed a bachelor's degree, or equivalent. - 2 Admission to the Postgraduate Certificate in Professional Accounting is subject to the approval of the dean (or representative).
+1 In order to be admitted to the Postgraduate Certificate in Professional Accounting an applicant must have completed a bachelor's degree, or equivalent.

-3 To qualify for the Postgraduate Certificate in Professional Accounting, a student must achieve 60 points by successfully completing ACCT860, ACCT861, ACCT863, LAWS860.
+2 To qualify for the Postgraduate Certificate in Professional Accounting, a student must achieve 60 points by successfully completing ACCT860, ACCT861, ACCT863, LAWS860.

-Refer to the Master of Professional Accounting Table on page 271.
+Refer to the Master of Professional Accounting Table on page 287.